trafficinc/dblearner/README.md

-# Tool to Explore the MySQL Databases
+# Simple Tool to Learn How a MySQL Database Interacts with the Application

-This is a small tool to get to know which tables in MySQL are affected by actions via DB inserts and deletes.
+This is a small tool to get to know which tables in MySQL are affected by actions in the application via database inserts, updates, and deletes.
+(Should work with MariaDB too, just haven't tested it.)

 Update  `dbconfig.example.php` with database credentials, then change filename to `dbconfig.php`, and update the `config.php` file (make sure the directory exists for exports).

 ** First run `php learndb.php get-tables` to update the tables for this tool to use.

-1) Before you make a change in MySQL run: $ `php learndb.php before`
+1) Before you make a change that affects MySQL, run: $ `php learndb.php before`

-2) Do something on the app UI, like fill out and submit a form, ie. create a new project.
+2) Do something on the app UI, like fill out and submit a form or create, edit, delete a "whatever", ie. user, account, project, form, etc.

-3) After you make a change in MySQL run: $ `php learndb.php after`
+3) After that, run: $ `php learndb.php after`

-4) To see what was changed in the DB tables, run: $ `php learndb.php compare`
+4) To see what was changed in the database tables, run: $ `php learndb.php compare`

+** You can also do an `after` and `compare` in one statement, `php learndb.php complete`

 ### Export Data to Files